DeepSpaceHarbor/Borche.dev/source/_posts/Use-Trusted-Types-to-prevent-DOM-based-XSS-attacks.md

 This experience suggests that large organizations should be able to adopt trusted types with relatively low effort.
 As expected, the number of XSS reports saw a significant decrease.
 The development team behind Angular had a similar experience [^3].
 It took six weeks for a team of four security engineers and one intern to implement trusted types.
 During this period, they implemented trusted types and discovered previously unknown vulnerabilities in Angular and the surrounding ecosystem.
-If you're looking to play with this, you should know that trusted types are [available](https://caniuse.com/trusted-types) in Chromium based browsers, and a polyful is available in the [w3c repository](https://github.com/w3c/trusted-types#polyfill).
+If you're looking to play with this, you should know that trusted types are [available](https://caniuse.com/trusted-types) in Chromium based browsers, and a polyfill is available in the [w3c repository](https://github.com/w3c/trusted-types#polyfill).

 [^1]: Google LLC.
 "Trusted Types", W3C, Available: [https://w3.org/TR/trusted-types/](https://w3.org/TR/trusted-types/#introduction).
 [^2]: Pei Wang, Julian Bangert, and Christoph Kern. "[If it’s not secure, it should not compile: Preventing DOM-based XSS in large-scale web development with API hardening.](https://research.google/pubs/pub49950/)" In 2021 IEEE/ACM 43rd International Conference on Software Engineering (ICSE), pp. 1360-1372.
 IEEE, 2021.